Sotheby's International Realty

 Galisteo

-A 23-mile drive south of Santa Fe, the serene village of Galisteo is tucked into the broad expanse of the Galisteo Basin, which diverse peoples and cultures have continuously occupied since prehistoric times.
+A 23-mile drive south of Santa Fe, the serene village of Galisteo is tucked into the broad expanse of the Galisteo Basin, which has been continuously populated by diverse peoples and cultures since prehistoric times.
 The murmur of the Galisteo River and the shelter of graceful cottonwoods create a tranquil and inspiring haven.
-Drawn to the golden light and panoramic horizons, artists from many backgrounds have settled within this quiet landscape, which serves as both muse and sanctuary, and the annual studio showcases the results.
+Drawn to the golden light and panoramic horizons, artists from many backgrounds have settled in this quiet landscape which serves as both muse and sanctuary—and the annual studio showcases the results.